 The Department of Health today published a report on antibody data from the COVID-19 Infection Survey (CIS).

-The findings set out in this report relate to estimates for NI for the week beginning 11 July 2022.
+The findings set out in this report relate to estimates for Northern Ireland for the week beginning 13 February 2023.

 This report is part of the series of Northern Ireland publications from the COVID-19 Infection Survey.
 Further information can be found on the Department of Health website.

-- In Northern Ireland, in the week beginning 11 July 2022, the percentage of the adult population estimated to have antibodies against SARS-CoV-2 at or above the level of 179 nanograms per millilitre (ng/ml) remained high for those aged 35 and over.
-Estimates for younger adults are not available for the most recent period due to low sample counts during the transition to CIS digital.
-Further information on CIS digital can be found in the recent ONS blog post.
+- In Northern Ireland, in the week beginning 13 February 2023, the percentage of the adult population estimated to have antibodies against SARS-CoV-2 at or above the level of 179 ng/ml remained high across all age groups.

 Notes to editors: